jkconsultancy/eigokit_backend/ADMIN_ROLES.md

 The `require_role()` dependency:
 1. Verifies JWT token
-2. Looks up user in `users` table
+2. Looks up user in `user_roles` table for active, non-expired roles
-3. Checks if role matches allowed roles
+3. Checks if any role matches allowed roles
-4. Returns 403 if role doesn't match
+4. Returns 403 if no matching role found

 ## Troubleshooting